idaholab/moose/framework/doc/content/syntax/ScalarKernels/index.md

 The principal purpose of these scalar augmentation classes is to add standard quadrature loops and assembly routines to handle the contributions from a single added scalar variable to that object, including the entire row of the Jacobian.
+This scalar variable is referred to as the "focus" scalar variable of that object.
-Lists of interfaces for the quadrature point routines are given in the links below.
+Lists of interfaces for
+the quadrature point routines are given in the links below.
 This system is currently being developed and will extend to the other residual objects.